dmusachio/PyMetaboleX/README.md

    - Copy the token now.
 You won’t be able to see it again!

 2. **Clone the Repository Using HTTPS**:
-   - Log into biowulf and navigate to root directory where you want to clone the code
+   - Log into Biowulf and navigate to the root directory where you want to clone the code.
    - Use the HTTPS URL for cloning.
    - Run the following command in the terminal:
      ```bash